 It is the responsibility of the applicant to supply information pertinent to the Part B program as requested by the program manager.
 It is also the responsibility of the applicant to notify the program manager of changes in address, phone number, household size, household income, and insurance status.
-You will be required to update your information every 6 months.
+You will be required to update your information annually.